Wild Mushroom Chickpea Hash

 Enjoy this Wild Mushroom Chickpea Hash over the campfire or at home.

-During our stay at Ohiopyle State Park, we got to experience something special.
+During our stay at Ohiopyle State Park, we experienced something special.
 A recent rain provided enough moisture for a large golden chanterelle mushroom bloom.

 While I was walking near our campsite, I noticed something yellow on the ground.
 Upon closer inspection, I realized it was a small cluster of mushrooms.
 I was not sure if they were safe to pick and eat.